 The program is simple and effective.
-YFC recruits neighborhood coordinators and food donors who purchase a few extra items every trip to the grocery store to fill a green YFNP bag.
+Every 2 months, Neighborhood Coordinators and food donors purchase a few extra items every trip to the grocery store to fill a green YFNP bag.

 This project is based on the successful Ashland, Oregon- based Neighborhood Food Project (founded in 2009) which has surpassed the 1 million pounds collected mark.
-YFC recognizes the national Neighborhood Food Project for generously providing the operating system application, training, and other services that allow YFC to implement this program.
+Yavapai Food Council recognizes the national Neighborhood Food Project for generously providing the operating system application, training, and other services that allow Yavapai Food Council to implement this program.

 Start a Food Neighbors Project in your community today!